Replacement Glass | Sidelights | Front Door, Entry Door

 Q. Is this a DIY job?

-That's not up to us to decide.
-However, if you're going to attempt this job on your own, know that working with glass can be more complicated than you might expect.
+If you're going to attempt this job on your own, know that working with glass can be more complicated than you might expect.
 Always wear protective eye gear, long sleeves and gloves.